skjdghsdjgsdj/babypod-hardware/README.md

 ### Soldering

 Before soldering, orient yourself to where everything mounts to the 3D printed parts.
-You want to use just enough wire to reach, but not too much excess or you won't be able to fit everything inside the enclosure.
+You want to use just enough wire to reach each connection point, but not too much excess or you won't be able to fit everything inside the enclosure.

 It may help to keep [Adafruit's pinout documentation of the Feather](https://learn.adafruit.com/adafruit-esp32-s3-feather/pinouts) open while you're soldering.
 Pay very close attention to soldering wires to the FeatherWing proto.
-Always be aware of which side has the shorter or longer header, and if you're looking at it upside down or rightside up.
+Always be aware of which side has the shorter or longer header, and if you're looking at it upside down or right-side up.
 Triple check which pin you're soldering to before you actually do it!

 There are a few important points to keep in mind when using the FeatherWing Proto:

 * Look at the [pinout](https://learn.adafruit.com/featherwing-proto-and-doubler/proto-pinout).
 The headers get soldered to the outermost set of pins in the white bordered areas.
+The white printed area faces up.
-* The leftmost column of pins that has a white border around it is the 3.3V bus.
-You can use any of those solder points to get 3.3V power.
+* The leftmost column of pins that has a white border around it is the +3.3V bus.
+You can use any of those solder points to get +3.3V power.
-* Similarly, the column of pins immediately to the right of the 3.3V bus are all ground pins.
+* Similarly, the column of pins immediately to the right of the +3.3V bus are all ground pins.
 Solder to any of them for a ground connection.
 * The rows of pins immediately below the top header and immediately above the bottom header share connections with the Feather's underlying pins.
 For example, the top-right pin goes to `SDA` via the male header into the Feather's female header, and the pin on the FeatherWing immediately below that one is shared with that pin, so it too goes with `SDA`.
 * The pins between the headers in the middle of the board aren't connected to anything and are meant for prototyping, hence the name of the product.
-More pointedly, they *do not connect to the Feather and you should not solder to them for assembling the BabyPod!*
+That is, they *do not connect to the Feather and you should not solder to them for assembling the BabyPod!*

-Many of the devices ship with headers included.
+Many of the boards ship with headers included.
 Don't solder those!

 #### Solder rotary encoder